Proposed Lilydale bluff development raises concerns

 The planning commission will discuss the developer's concept plan at their May 22 meeting and the city council will hold a public hearing and a vote at their June 10 meeting.
 Community members who live in Lilydale and/or near the site are especially encouraged to speak at the hearing.

 If you have any questions or would like to be further involved, contact Irene Jones at email@example.com.

 At its May 22 meeting, the Lilydale planning commission expressed support for the senior housing concept but voiced several reservations about the building's height, bluff and highway setbacks, and stormwater management plan.
-The development team agreed to present a revised concept plan at the next planning commission meeting, scheduled for June 12 at 3:00 p.m.
-Should the planning commission vote to advance the revised concept plan to the city council, the public hearing and city council vote are tentatively scheduled for July 8.
+The development team agreed to present a revised concept plan at the next planning commission meeting, June 12.

 FMR supports these changes.
-We are still concerned with the stormwater management plan, but the city and development team have both expressed a strong commitment to continued collaboration to arrive at an improved stormwater management plan that addresses the community's concerns.
+Like many community members, we remain concerned about plans for stormwater management, but the city and development team have both expressed a strong commitment to collaborating to improve this aspect of the plan.

-The Lilydale planning commission voted to recommend approval of the concept plan, with stipulations about resolving stormwater management issues and easement negotiations with neighboring property owners.
-The city council will hold a public hearing and vote on the concept plan on June 25 at 4:30 p.m.
+The planning commission recommended the concept pan with stipulations around resolving stormwater management issues and easement negotiations with neighboring property owners.
+The city council will hold a public hearing and vote June 25 at 4:30 p.m.
 Residents of Lilydale and neighbors of the site are encouraged to share their feedback about the importance of protecting the river bluff as the planning process continues.